cuducos/airnope/CONTRIBUTING.md

 $ cargo run -- bot
 ```

 AirNope register its URL (and secret token) with Telegram servers.
-During a graceful shutdown, AirNope [removes the webhook](https://core.telegram.org/bots/api#deletewebhook) from Telegram servers.

 ### Secret token